ACTIVE APPROACHES FOR HARVESTING RAINWATER AND GREYWATER

 - Stormwater harvesting systems: Stormwater is defined as rainwater that has reached the ground—it is water from parking areas and landscapes that is more likely to be contaminated with silt, hydrocarbons from automobiles, road salt in northern climates, nitrates, other fertilizers from landscaped areas and more.
 Water is treated and reused in one of two ways: for sustainable irrigation or to source a rainwater harvesting system.

-- Multi-source harvesting systems: In some cases, the most efficient way to meet the water needs of a particular building is to combine the capabilities of multiple harvesting systems.
+- Multi-source harvesting systems: In many cases, the most efficient way to meet the water needs of a particular building is to combine the capabilities of multiple harvesting systems.
+For instance, we may be able to maximize water savings by capturing both rainwater and condensate and using the harvested water to flush toilets and irrigate the landscaping of a facility.
 Our multi-source, multi-use harvesting systems are custom designed to utilize water from all possible sources and apply treated water to all possible uses.

 In order to determine the most efficient sources and uses of water – and to develop a system concept that will deliver on that savings, Wahaso must first conduct a scoping analysis that is unique to your facility or property.
 We do that at no charge, and it only takes a few days to complete.
 Please Contact Us for your free analysis and consultation.